Whitney-Simpson/Brewery-Search-Engine/README.md

   * GitHub: [TheOarsman](https://github.com/TheOarsman)

-# Creteria for this Project
+# Criteria for this Project
 * Use a CSS framework other than Bootstrap.
 * Be deployed to GitHub Pages.
 * Be interactive (i.e., accept and respond to user input).